 What is the focus of SecureTheVillage?
 How are we different?

-- Organizations like ISSA-LA, ISACA, OWASP, CSA, (ISC)2 etc all have a primary focus on the information security professional.
-Any outreach to the broader community is incidental to this primary focus.
+SecureTheVillage is different from organizations like ISSA-LA, ISACA, OWASP, CSA, (ISC)2 etc, whose primary focus is on the information security professional.

 Who are the people on the Leadership Council?

 We are aligned professionals with a passion to build a cybersecure Los Angeles, a strong commitment towards giving back to the community from which we have received so much, and a make-it-happen results-driven attitude.

 - Strong subject matter expertise in an area of cybersecurity

 - Very open to sharing knowledge and learning from others

 - Welcome opportunities to provide strategic counsel and wisdom to the community and to SecureTheVillage

 - Seek to grow and expand the cybersecurity community, both the Leadership Council and community

 From which professions do Leadership Council members come?

 - Risk Management and Insurance